 This month marks one year until my wedding day!
-As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan (& if I even have one in preparation for the big day).
+As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan.

-So today, I wanted to share my thoughts on whether you should try to lose weight for your wedding.
-I have ten bits of advice for brides-to-be, and I’m going to reveal what I’ll be doing, too, in the lead-up to the big day.
+So in this post, I wanted to share my thoughts on whether you should try to lose weight for your wedding.
+I have ten bits of advice for brides-to-be, and I’m going to reveal exactly what I’ll be doing, too, in the lead-up to the big day.

 This post is all about weight loss tips for brides and sharing my wedding diet plan.